Course Schedules & Registration

 What is full-time status?

-A student must be registered for 12 semester hours to be considered full-time.
-Please remember that the spring semester and the Maymester/Flexterm are two distinct separate terms.
+Full-time status is twelve (12) credit hours.
+Please remember that the spring term and the Maymester/Flexterm are two distinct separate terms.
 They should not be considered together for hours status.
-For example, if a student is registered for 11 hours for the spring semester and 3 hours for the Maymester term, that student is NOT considered full-time for the spring semester.
+For example, if a student is registered for 11 hours for the spring term and 3 hours for the Maymester term, that student is NOT considered full-time for the spring term.

 Can’t register because of a hold on your record?